ddd-by-examples/library/README.md

 }
 ```

-`BookPlacedOnHoldEvents` is a container for `BookPlacedOnHold` event, and - if patron has 5 book placed on hold already -
-`MaximumNumberOfHoldsReached` (please mind the `Option` monad).
-You can see now how perfectly the code reflects
+`BookPlacedOnHoldEvents` is a container for `BookPlacedOnHold` event, and - if patron has 5 book placed on hold already - `MaximumNumberOfHoldsReached` (please mind the `Option` monad).
+You can see now how perfectly **the code reflects the model**.
-the model.

 It is not everything, though.
 In the picture above you can also see a big rectangular yellow card with rules (policies)
 that define the conditions that need to be fulfilled in order to get the given result.
 All those rules are implemented